dema-trading-ai/docs/docs/getting_paid/algocreatorpaid.md

 # How we can help you with the monetisation of your algorithm

 At DemaTrading.ai we aim to facilitate you - as an algorithm supplier - with a platform for your algorithms, and strategies to flourish.
-Founded with the vision in mind to be able to be a partner for everyone, no matter the experience We help traders to automate, optimise, and monetise their trading strategies.
+Founded with the vision in mind to be able to be a partner for everyone, no matter the experience.
+We help traders to automate, optimise, and monetise their trading strategies.
 No experience with trading?
 No experience with the complicated programming?
 We can and will help you in your learning journey!

 ***
 ## For manual traders